 £600 £420 at Amazon (save £180) (opens in new tab)

-This Full HD projector is the best portable model we've tested to date.
-With built-in speakers, an Android TV app platform and three-hour battery life, it's an excellent way to enjoy a big-screen film anywhere round the house, the garden and wherever else you want go.
+This Full HD projector is the best true portable we've tested to date.
+With built-in speakers, an Android TV app platform and a three-hour battery life, it's an excellent way to enjoy a big screen film anywhere round the house, the garden and wherever else you want go.

 Nebula Mars II Pro 720p portable